elementary/website/docs/code/reference.md

 ## Error {#error}

 Error log level includes logs for runtime errors or unexpected conditions.
-These errors are immediately visible on a status console.
+These errors are immediately visible on a status console and causes premature termination.

 ```vala
 public static int main (string[] args) {